 —LDPC coding (transmit and receive) in all supported EHT PPDU types, RU and MRU sizes, and number of spatial streams if a STA satisfies any of the following conditions:

-•The STA declares support of transmission and reception in channel bandwidths greater than 20 MHz.
+•The STA declares support for transmitting and receiving in channel bandwidths greater than 20 MHz.

 •The STA declares support for transmitting or receiving more than 4 spatial streams.

-•The STA declares support for at least one of EHT-MCSs 10, 11, 12, 13, and 14 (transmit and receive).
+•The STA declares support for transmitting and receiving using at least one of EHT-MCSs 10, 11, 12, 13, and 14.

 CID 15304